JudoScotland

 JudoScotland is the national governing body for judo in Scotland.
 It was founded in 1988 to represent Scottish judoka, coaches, referees and officials, clubs and the Scottish National Judo Team.
 JudoScotland is the sportscotland recognised governing body for the Olympic sport of Judo within Scotland.
 It is currently situated in Edinburgh International Climbing Arena (EICA) in Ratho.

-JudoScotland is capitalising on the opportunities presented by the London Olympic Games in 2012 and the forthcoming Glasgow Commonwealth Games in 2014 to expand the participation in judo in Scotland through its Izou 2014 Strategic Plan.
+JudoScotland tried to capitalise on the opportunities presented by the London Olympic Games in 2012 and the Glasgow Commonwealth Games in 2014 to expand the participation in judo in Scotland through its Izou 2014 Strategic Plan.